Forbidden Wish (Sneak Peak) Jessica Khoury Penguin Young Readers Group/Razorbill

 Popular and notorious Margo Roth Spiegelman shocks Quinten out of his low-key, rule-abiding existence when she drags him along with her on a night of pranks and misadventures.
 When Margo disappears the following morning, Quinten believes she left clues to her whereabouts behind, hoping he will find her.
 As he searches for clues, he realizes there’s much more to Margo than the queen bee people perceive her to be.
 Through the Whitman poem she leaves behind and the abandoned hideaway Quinten discovers, he learns about seeing past the faux exterior to knowing someone as … Continue reading →

 Fifteen year-old Day’s life as a fugitive becomes complicated when his younger brother is diagnosed with a deadly plague.
 Instead of petty pranks for cash, he must use his skills as a thief to secure the heavily guarded, highly expensive cure that will save his brother’s life.

 Seventeen year-old Amy and her parents join a team of scientists and military personnel who will endure 300 years of cryogenically induced sleep as they travel across space to form a colony on a new planet.
 Fifty years before the ship’s scheduled arrival at Centauri-Earth, Amy awakens, trapped and suffocating in her cryo-chamber.
 She cannot wake her parents without risking sabotage to their mission, so she is left to find a place within the strange society of passengers who make their lives aboard the ship Godspeed.

-An unpredictable, manipulative man called Eldest rules the populace, and he immediately threatens to cast … Continue reading →
+An unpredictable, manipulative man called Eldest rules the populace, and he immediately threatens to … Continue reading →